mudasobwa/mudasobwa.github.io/_posts/2020-12-05-reserved-backward-compatibility.md

 I do recall using this function back in 1996, when tweaking windows registry was kinda semi-hacking experience, required reverse engineering skills, as well as both bravery and despair.
 It worked 25 years ago, it works today.
 Everything around has changed, but this function.
 That’s what I admit and adore _WinAPI_.
 It is fully backward compatible.

 What exactly am I to blame for that?—Well, this `lpReserved` field.
-Whenever MS engineeers needed kinda new functionality related to the new data attached to this function, they have a room to pass it through.
+Whenever MS engineers needed kinda new functionality related to the new data attached to this function, they have a room to pass it through.
 Without changing interfaces.
 That’s crucial.

 ---